MsSam08/PrepPal/README.md

 ### The Problem

-Small and medium food businesses — restaurants, cafés, and bakeries — rely on guesswork when planning daily production.
+Small and medium food businesses; restaurants, cafés, and bakeries rely on guesswork when planning daily production.
 This leads to:

 - **6–14% food waste** from consistent overproduction
 - **Lost revenue** from stockouts on high-demand days